ikskuh/SDL.zig/README.md

 pub fn link(sdk: *Sdk, exe: *LibExeObjStep, linkage: std.build.LibExeObjStep.Linkage) void;
 ```

+## Dependencies

+All of those are dependencies for the *target* platform, not for your host.
+Zig will run/build the same on all source platforms.

+### Windows

+For Windows, you need to fetch the correct dev libraries from the [SDL download page](https://www.libsdl.org/download-2.0.php).
+It is recommended to use the MinGW versions if you don't require MSVC compatibility.

+### MacOS

+Right now, cross-compiling for MacOS isn't possible.
+On a Mac, install SDL2 via `brew`.

+### Linux

+If you are cross-compiling, no dependencies exist.
+The build Sdk compiles a `libSDL2.so` stub which is used for linking.

+If you compile to your target platform, you require SDL2 to be installed via your OS package manager.

 ## Support Matrix

 This project tries to provide you the best possible development experience for SDL2.
 Thus, this project supports